Associate Prof. Galia Maayan

 “With the support and contributions of the Technion community we will be successful at advancing the science of photo-electrochemistry and bring water splitting closer to technological realization.”

-Assistant Professor Galia Maayan studies hydrogen technology as it relates to alternative energy technologies that generate clean sources of fuel, such as the development of new electrochemical and photochemical bio-inspired catalysts for the production of hydrogen from water.
+Associate Professor Galia Maayan studies hydrogen technology as it relates to alternative energy technologies that generate clean sources of fuel, such as the development of new electrochemical and photochemical bio-inspired catalysts for the production of hydrogen from water.
 Maayan’s water splitting approach is based on the use of biometic oligomers in combination with unique metal complexes.
 Her research goal is to uncover the mysteries involved in developing a photo-oxidation mechanism to improve water oxidation with minimum energy and by products.

-Maayan is an Assistant Prof. at the Schulich Faculty of Chemistry and a member of the GTEP-led I-CORE solar fuels program.
+Maayan is an Associate Prof. at the Schulich Faculty of Chemistry and a member of the GTEP-led I-CORE solar fuels program.
 As part of her research team she works with 7 talented students, including PhD, MA and senior undergrad students as well as two postdocs, and collaborates on multidisciplinary projects with other faculty.
 Her laboratory is under construction and is scheduled to be ready by the end of the year.
 Over the years she has received a number of prestigious awards including the 2011 National Science Foundation in Green Chemistry award, the 2010 Joseph Breen Memorial Fellowship, and others.